Duca Leindecker

 Duca Leindecker (born April 5, 1970) is a Brazilian singer, composer, multi-instrumentalist and writer, leader of the band Cidadão Quem.
 From 2008 to 2012 he formed Pouca Vogal, with Humberto Gessinger.

 Personal life

-Born in Porto Alegre in 1970, he began playing various instruments, and at when he was seventeen years old he recorded his first solo album and, in the early 1990s, was invited by Bob Dylan to open his shows in Brazil.
+Born in Porto Alegre in 1970, he began playing various instruments, and when he was seventeen years old he recorded his first solo album and, in the early 1990s, was invited by Bob Dylan to open his shows in Brazil.
 He recorded seven CDs with the Cidadão Quem group and participated to Rock in Rio III.
 He is the author of themes for telenovelas.

 From 2008 to 2012 Duca dedicated himself to the duo Pouca Vogal, with Humberto Gessinger, leading to the release of two albums.
 In 2015 he released his first solo DVD, Plano Aberto, and in 2018 he launched Download Armas.

 Private life

 From 2001 to 2012 he was married to actress Ingra Liberato, with whom he had his first child, Guilherme, born on July 11, 2003, in Rio de Janeiro.
 In the same year of their separation, he married the journalist and politician Manuela d'Ávila.
 The couple's daughter, Laura, was born on August 28, 2015, in Porto Alegre.